The Discovery Path of Quark-Gluon Plasma

 Th=140 - 155 MeV =(16,000 -18,000) Billion K .

-The melting of hadrons into quarks occurs at a finite baryon matter density.
-The higher the density the lower the needed temperature; it is believed that "cold" quark matter can exist for example in the center of neutron stars, a topic of active research.
+The melting of hadrons into quarks occurs more easily at a finite baryon matter density.
+The higher the density the lower the needed temperature; it is believed that "cold" quark matter can exist for example in the center of neutron stars, a topic of current active research.

 How did the term QGP come into use?